jkatyan/Jkatyan/README.md

 ### Hey there, I'm Jay!

-I'm a software engineer and researcher passionate about startups, people, and AI.
+I'm a software engineer and researcher passionate about people, startups, and artificial intelligence.

 ---